brycewray/eleventy_solo/src/posts/2021/04/using-eleventys-official-image-plugin.md

 ```
 {% endraw %}

-Here, you've entered what the shortcode considers the `src` part ("./src/images/my-pet-cat.jpg")[^location], then a comma, and then the `alt` text ("Photo of a brown-striped tabby cat named Tiger").

-As you know, the `alt` text describes for [screen readers](https://accessibility.its.uconn.edu/2018/08/22/what-is-a-screen-reader-and-how-does-it-work/) what the image contains. **You must enter that `alt` text** if you want the shortcode to work properly---the `image` shortcode requires both `src` and `alt` to work, as you may have noted in the shortcode's configuration in `eleventy.js`.
-If an image is only [decorative](https://www.w3.org/WAI/tutorials/images/decorative/) (*e.g.*, a logo or other image that fits that description), it's perfectly acceptable for the `alt` to be just `""`, but you **must** have an `alt` entry after the `src` and that separating comma.

-[^location]: The location should be based on wherever `.eleventy.js` is, since that's where the shortcode resides as well; and, typically, that's the top level of an Eleventy project.
+Here, you've entered what the shortcode considers the `src` part ("./src/images/my-pet-cat.jpg"), then a comma, and then the `alt` text ("Photo of a brown-striped tabby cat named Tiger") for [screen readers](https://accessibility.its.uconn.edu/2018/08/22/what-is-a-screen-reader-and-how-does-it-work/).
+The `src` location should be based on wherever `.eleventy.js` is, since that's where the shortcode resides as well; and, typically, that's the top level of an Eleventy project.

 ### Get a look at the result